kadalu/rfcs/text/0006-optimized-quota-feature-with-namespace.md

 * Considering the namespace resolution needs to be handled at brick side, when a quota limit is set, every brick (or brick process) should have the limit information sent.
   - This can be done by xattr, so brick gets it, and also is preserved!

 * Advised method is adding quota limit info before writing any information to directory.
-Even otherwise we don't need quota crawl for updating quota-limit, but do a `du -s -B 1 $dir` and write the output into xattr.
+Even otherwise we don't need quota crawl for updating quota-limit, but do a `du -s -b $dir` and write the output into xattr.

 * No need to write dir info to volfile, which means no graph switch problems.